michatran4/matchmaker/README.md

 running the matchmaker, entries will be verified to see if they paid for the service.

 ### Google Sheets Data
-Head to the Responses tab of the Google Form in editor mode, and click the green Google Sheets icon.
-This will create the spreadsheet.
+Head to the Responses tab of the Google Form in editor mode, and click the 'View in Sheets' button.

-Then, download the responses as .csv file.
-Rename the file to `forms.csv` and place it in `data/`.
+Then, download the responses as .tsv file.
+Rename the file to `forms.tsv` and place it in `data/`.
+Some questions may include commas, so a tsv is used instead of a csv.
 There should already be the other extracted metadata files `survey.txt` and `weights.dat`.

-### Specifying CSV headers
-The matchmaker needs a bit of help with knowing what information is what for the form questions that don't contribute to the actual matchmaking, like name etc.

-There should be a file, `data/headers.txt`, specifying column indices for headers.
-Each line in the file should point a header label to an index for the column where the info can be found.
-- Example: `name 1`

-The following header information needs to be specified:
-- first (One's first name)
-- last (One's last name)
-- id (One's unique student ID)
-- gender (One's gender)
-- email (One's private email for the CS club to contact and send results to)
-- public (One's public contact information to give to matched people)
+Don't move around columns in the spreadsheet, because it is hardcoded in `Matchmaker.java`.

 ### Matchmaker Analysis
 The most preferable IDE would be IntelliJ IDEA Community Edition.
 Run